treasure-data/td-android-sdk/README.md

 Android and Android TV SDK for [Treasure Data](http://www.treasuredata.com/).
 With this SDK, you can import the events on your Android and Android TV applications into Treasure Data easily.

+## Migration to version 1

+Version 1 has major changes that are not backward compatible with previous versions.
+If you are upgrading from version 0.6.0 or earlier, your code will not run correctly without doing these following steps:
+- API endpoint has changed to Ingestion Endpoint.
+For now, the only available endpoint is https://us01.records.in.treasuredata.com.
+- Server side upload timestamp feature is removed.
+If you need this feature, please contact our support team.
+- `uuid` is now reserved column name.
+If you try to add value to event's `uuid` key, you won't see the column show up in the database.

 ## Installation

 You can install td-android-sdk into your Android project in the following ways.